Affirmations & Acknowledgements

 “With humility and respect for the original caretakers of the land, we recognize that, at its performance home at The Ruth Page Center for the Arts, Porchlight Music Theatre inhabits the land of the Council of the Three Fires: the Ojibwe, Odawa, and Potawatomi Nations, and many other tribes such as the Miami, Ho-Chunk, Menominee, Sac, and Fox who also call this land their home.
 We honor the sacred lands of all indigenous American Indian, Alaska Native, Native Hawaiian, and First Nations peoples, and we humbly strive to create authentic collaborations that make space for and give voice to their rich culture and traditions.”

-Our Anti-Racism Work in 2020/2021
+Our EDI Work

-We are stepping up our focus on the important work of being actively anti-racist.
-We recognize our responsibility to make Porchlight a place where BIPOC (Black, Indigenous, and People of Color) artists, audiences, colleagues, and beyond feel welcome, involved, supported, and heard, and to use our platform and privilege to reflect and implement this change.
+We understand that real, lasting change will not come until each and every one of us steps up, assumes responsibility, and takes action.
+We recognize our responsibility to make Porchlight a place where BIPOC (Black, Indigenous, and People of Color) artists, audiences, colleagues and beyond feel welcome, involved, supported and heard, and to use our platform and privilege to reflect and implement change.

 Specifically: